RedisLabs/redislabs-docs/content/rs/administering/security/ldap-integration.md

 # If your LDAP servers require a password to connect, add that to the conf file.
 ldap_password: <your password here>

+# If your LDAP servers don't allow anonymous binds, add this to the conf file.
+ldap_bind_dn: cn=admin,dc=company,dc=com
 ```

 Example saslauthd.conf file